twilio/voice-quickstart-ios/README.md

 <img height="667px" src="Images/build-and-run.png"/>

-Tap the “Call” button to make a call, then tap “Hang Up” to disconnect
+Leave the text field empty and press the call button to start a call.
+You will hear the congratulatory message.
+Support for dialing another client or number is described in steps 10 and 11.
+Tap "Hang Up" to disconnect.

 <img height="667px" src="Images/hang-up.png"/>